yogensia/korean-lady-discord-bot/COMMANDS.md

 ### `k!movie`

 Returns info about a movie.
 The command will always try to find the best match, but providing a full title is still recommended for best results.
+You can refine your search by typing the year between parethesis.

 Usage: `k!movie <movie title>`

-Examples: `k!movie Alien`
+Examples: `k!movie Alien` `k!movie Total Recall (1990)`

 ### `k!owo`